Azaze7/Azaze7/README.md

     ~ Our team utilized the Unity engine for gameplay and GIMP for asset creation.
 * Further documentation for Maverick can be found in my writeup, [*here*](https://github.com/Azaze7/MAVERICK "Maverick's Github Repo").

-🗷Tic-Tac-Toe.
+🗷Tic-Tac-Toe-WindowsXP.
 [Created: December 6th, 2023].

     ~
     ~
     ~
     ~
-* Further documentation for Tic-Tac-Toe can be found in my writeup, [*here*](https://github.com "Tic_Tac-Toe's Github Repo").
+* Further documentation for Tic-Tac-Toe-WindowsXP can be found in my writeup, [*here*](https://github.com/Azaze7/Tic-Tac-Toe-WindowsXP "Tic_Tac-Toe-WindowsXP's Github Repo").

 ## 💽 Course Work